-, expectancy would increase the liability by £15m (2023/24: £17m).
+It is estimated that, for both pension schemes combined, a 0.5% increase in the discount rate would decrease the liability by £42m (2023/24: £48m), a 1% increase in pay growth would increase the liability by £11m (2023/24: £13m).
+In addition, a 1-year increase in the assumed life expectancy would increase the liability by £15m (2023/24: £17m).
 The above rates are updated by the actuaries each year, which in turn affects the overall liability calculated.
 Valuation of LGPS pension asset 2024/25 LGPS asset carrying value £85.4m (2023/24: £84.1m) The LGPS scheme assets attributable to the Authority are calculated by Mercers (with the Authority's 25% share in North West Fire Control calculated by Hymans Robertson LLP).
 The assets are valued using the value of assets as assessed at the last full valuation, taking account of any changes since then.
-The asset value is re- based at each full valuation.
+The asset value is rebased at each full valuation.
 The Authority is attributed a proportionate share of the assets of the Lancashire County Pension fund, in line with all organisations participating in the scheme.
 Both the direct and indirect property assets held by the pension fund carry a risk of over/understating for the accounts, both in terms of the proportion attributed to the Authority, and the impact of market volatility seen during the global pandemic, although the actuaries consider this to have reduced since the last year end.
 The assumptions made, and the subsequent movement in the assets are reviewed by management to check for reasonableness, with any queries referred to the actuaries for resolution.
-Fair value measurements - Private Finance Initiative (PFI) schemes At the time of writing the 2024/25 were outstanding.
-2024/25 PFI liability carrying value £TBCm (2023/24: £11.9m); 2024/25 PFI liability fair value £TBCm (2023/24: £13.7m) The liability initial carrying value is calculated from the present value of the future payments due and grant received for the life of the PFI scheme.
+PFI (Private Finance Initiative) liability 2024/25 PFI liability carrying value £12.4m (2023/24: £11.9m) The liability initial carrying value is calculated from the present value of the future payments due and grant received for the life of the PFI scheme.
 This carrying value is then updated each year to reflect any inflationary increases and any repayments made.
 The fair value is calculated using the forecast payments and grant income for the remaining life of the scheme and applying a discount rate (we use the current AA rated bond yield rate forecast) to arrive at the fair value.
-The Fair Value is the estimated price at which the Authority would transfer the liability to another body.
+The Fair Value is the estimated price at which the

+Authority would transfer the liability to another body.

 As the fair value of the Authority's two PFI schemes cannot be measured based on quoted prices in active markets, their fair value is calculated using the Discounted Cash Flow method, which uses forecast future annual net cash flows to estimate the current value.

-To calculate the fair value, forecast bond yield rates are provided to us by Lancashire County Council (LCC) Treasury management section, who receive them from their Treasury Management advisors, Arlingclose.
+To calculate the fair value, forecast bond yield rates are provided to us by LCC Treasury management section, who receive them from their Treasury Management advisors, Arlingclose.

 The bond yield rate forecasts have increased since last year end, reflecting the increase in expected future Bank of England base rate forecasts.
 The reduction in the fair value of the liability, is a product of both the underlying reduction in the liability because of repayments made during the year, and the increase in the future interest rates.
-Holiday pay expenditure accrual 2024/25 expenditure accrual £0.7m (2023/24: £1m) Each year end the Authority is required to calculate the balance owed to employees in relation to untaken annual leave, time owing and flexitime.
-Various systems and records are used to determine the underlying data, such as the payroll system for annual leave and support staff flexitime, and the on-call availability system.
-The relevant balances (by employee) then have the relevant payment rate applied to arrive at the accrual for the whole organisation.
-Note this balance is not expected to result in any cash payments to employees - it is simply recognising the cash value of outstanding balances at a point in time, in accordance with accounting rules.